squ1rrel-ctf/squ1rrel.dev/_posts/2023-09-12-sekai-guardians-of-the-kernel.md

 $ cpio -idm < ../initramfs.cpio
 ```

-You'll now have a directory with the contents of initramfs
+You'll now have a directory with the contents of initramfs:
 ```
 $ ls
 bin  etc  flag_checker.ko  home  init  linuxrc  proc  root  sbin  sys  usr
 ```

 If you look at the ``init`` file you can see where the kernel module is loaded with ``insmod flag_checker.ko``.
-Regardless let's load the kernel module into binja and start analyzing.
+Regardless, let's load the kernel module into binja and start analyzing.

 ```c
 00000060  int64_t device_ioctl(int64_t arg1, int32_t arg2)